firefly-cpp/succulent/README.md

 - **Versatile data storage options**, such as CSV, JSON, SQLite, and even images 🗂️📊🖼️
 - **Customizable boundaries for collected data**, allowing you to set minimum and maximum thresholds ⚙️

-With succulent, the process of collecting, managing, and preprocessing data becomes a breeze, empowering you to focus on what truly matters—gaining valuable insights from your embedded devices, microcontrollers, and smartwatches :watch:.
-So why waste precious time?:hourglass_flowing_sand: Dive into the world of succulent and unlock the true potential of your data! 💪:chart_with_upwards_trend:
+With succulent, the process of collecting, managing, and preprocessing data becomes a breeze, empowering you to focus on what truly matters—gaining valuable insights from your embedded devices, microcontrollers, and smartwatches ⌚.
+So why waste precious time? ⏳ Dive into the world of succulent and unlock the true potential of your data! 💪📈

 ## Installation